matdombrock/SteelSky/README.md

 Automatically converts an arbitrary directory structure containing markdown and other static assets into a static site with no external dependencies.

 ## Features
-* Handles bulk conversion of Markdown files to HTMl
+* Handles bulk conversion of Markdown files to HTML
 * Preserves original arbitrary directory structure
 * Supports arbitrary static assets
 * Simple vanilla HTML/CSS "templating" system